nablanco/insure-landing-page/Tasks.md

   - Create main component folders and files, create basic component for each.
     - Navbar
     - Main body
-  - Add GlobalStyles to index.js to pass basic styling.
+  - Add GlobalStyles to App.js to pass basic styling.
     - Pass margin/padding 0px along with color variables.

+- Develop site
+  - Add color and font variables to GlobalStyles.
+  - Navbar
+    - Develope and style.